dbp1994/dbp1994.github.io/_pages/misc.md

 author_profile: true
 ---

 This is an experiment.
-My plan is to document the summary of my attempts at - improving my mathematical maturity that is necessary and desired for exceling at research in the areas of Machine Learning that interest me.
+My plan is to document the summary of my attempts at improving my mathematical maturity.
+I will be keeping a log of topics/subjects that I am (or will be) studying for each period of 16 weeks (which is roughly one semester).
+These are topics/subjects which I am interested in and consider necessary for exceling at my research in Machine Learning.

 {% include base_path %}